agilesix/ADPQ/README.md

 The prototype is located at https://a2.agile6.com.

 Our team employs ***Domain Driven Design*** in the construction of services and applications.
-One of the first artifacts we created, and rapidly iterated on in collaboration with users and SMEs, was a [domain model](architecture/Domain%20Model%20-%20Domain%20Model.png), which helped the team gain an understanding of the concepts and real-world objects with which our users engage.
-The domain model droe the initial creation of entities and data objects in our services and application.
+One of the first artifacts we created, and rapidly iterated on in collaboration with users and SMEs, was a [domain model](https://github.com/agilesix/ADPQ/wiki/A2-Architecture#domain-driven-design), which helped the team gain an understanding of the concepts and real-world objects with which our users engage.
+The domain model drove the initial creation of entities and data objects in our services and application.
 This reults in close alignment between the user's understanding of their task and the entities represented in code.

 However, once development begins, we have found that the domain model can become stale as the application continues to evolve.
 In order to support agility and keep the domain model from going stale, the team has leveraged an open source modeling tool, called [ERD](https://github.com/amatsuda/erd), which tightly integrates with the application; in fact it runs as part of the development build (and only the development build).
 With this tool and the Rails database modules (ie. versioned database migrations and ActiveRecord), we can continue to rapidly iterate on the domain model as well as its representation in code, keeping the database schema, source code and domain model all in sync.